 Some issues can develop as a result of the sensitivity of the debt in question.

 When an elderly person falls behind with their care home fees, chasing payment from them or relatives can feel really awkward.

 However, in the current financial climate, all businesses including care homes are under pressure to ensure that their invoices are paid.

-As local authorities continue to reduce the contribution they make to provide adequate care for the elderly, a growing number of residents may experience financial difficulty, which obviously leads to late invoices and the problem of broaching this sensitive subject.
+Local councils and local authorities continue to reduce the contribution they make to provide adequate care for the elderly.
+As a result, a growing number of residents may experience financial difficulty.
+This obviously leads to late invoices and the problem of broaching this sensitive subject.

-Failure to manage these debts properly can lead to serious shortfalls in profitability if it is allowed to continue for too long.
-Care home Fees Debt Collection is on the rise in the UK so it is not an isolated matter.
-Taking a pragmatic action to recover unpaid fees is a sensible move.
+Failure to manage these debts leads to serious shortfalls if it is allowed to continue for too long.
+Care home fees debt collection is on the rise in the UK so it is not an isolated matter.
+Taking pragmatic action to recover unpaid fees is a sensible move.